Wedding Ceremony Format &

 Point 7, 8 and 13 are legally required the other points are optional.

-1. Seating of parents and guests – Ushers directs parents and guests to their seats (usually a friend or family member).
+1. Seating of parents and guests – Parents and guests are directed to their seats.
+Usually a friend or family member assists.

-2. Procession – Wedding Party walk down the aisle to music ( The couple can walk down together or meet at the front)
+2. Procession – Wedding Party walk down the aisle to music, or the couple can walk down together or meet at the front

 3. Welcome/Introduction – The Celebrant welcomes everyone to the wedding.
-The Celebrant can provide information on how the couple met and any other information the couple want their guests to know, for example photography.
+The Celebrant thanks guests and can provide information on how the couple met and any other information the couple want their guests to know, for example photography during the ceremony.

 4. Giving away- This may involve parents of children

 5. Fist Poem/Reading/Ritual – Opportunity for family/friends involvement – can include a poem/reading, ritual, prayer, music or dance.

 6. The Asking – The Celebrant asks the couple if they will take the other to be their husband/wife/partner, (‘I do’).